KhanhNguyen228/KhanhNguyen228/Analysis.md

 - Cited: unknown
 #### Accessibility and Data Privacy
 The data is identified as open-source and published under the CC0: Public Domain license.
 This data can be used freely for our analysis without asking for permission.

+## Step 3: PROCESS
+Using Excel & SQL to clean this data set.

+## Step 4: ANALYZE
+Using SQL to analyze this data set

+## Step 5: SHARE
+Using Tableau in building dashboards to share key findings

+## Step 6: ACT